 • provide us with feedback or make a complaint; or

-Circumstances where your Personal Information will be collected from a third party include where:
+Circumstances where your Personal Information may be collected from a third party include where:

 • a health practitioner or a healthcare provider orders a product or service specifically for you as a patient;